deployd/docs/docs/developing-modules/internal-api/resource.md

 ### Collection.dashboard <!-- api -->

-A resource can describe the dependencies of a fully custom dashboard editor ui.
-This will be passed to the dashboard during rendering to create a custom ui.
+A resource can describe the dependencies of a fully custom dashboard editor UI.
+This will be passed to the dashboard during rendering to create a custom UI.

-This example creates a custom dashboard for the `Collection` resource.
-It automatically includes pages, and separate scripts.
+This example creates the custom dashboard for the `Collection` resource.
+It automatically includes pages and page-specific scripts:

     Collection.dashboard = {
         path: path.join(__dirname, 'dashboard')